sothi-em/synthetic-document-gen/README.md

 Renders one of a company's document types into a **single-page PNG image**.
-The pipeline mirrors the PDF pipeline (plan → markdown → figures → HTML+CSS), but the HTML is constrained to one page and rendered to PNG with WeasyPrint.
+The pipeline mirrors the PDF pipeline (plan → markdown → figures → HTML+CSS), but the HTML is constrained to one page and rendered to PNG with WeasyPrint at 192 DPI.
 The page is A4 portrait by default; unchecking the A4 aspect ratio lets the page size itself to the content.

 Optionally, the PNG is post-processed (**distress**) to look like a scanned, aged document.
 The default **augraphy** backend builds an